alexggmark/theconversiondev/src/content/posts/blog/building-a-nexjs-serverless-endpoint-for-segment/index.md

 We use Twilio’s Segment as our CDP.
 It ingests Shopify browsing behaviour, lets us build audiences, and forwards those audiences to other tools.

-The catch is, for anonymous users, data only flows in one direction: into Segment, not back to the page.
+The catch is, <mark>for anonymous users</mark>, data only flows in one direction: into Segment, not back to the page.

 This meant that when my CMO created an `is_affluent` audience (based on GA browsing patterns), there was no way to use that to trigger a “premium” popup.
 Even with ConvertFlow’s Segment connector, you can only trigger events based on identified users.

-With a deadline looming, I had to use Segment’s Profiles API to get this data.
+With a deadline looming, I had to use <mark>Segment’s Profiles API to get this data</mark>.
 This needs server credentials - and exposes pretty sensitive data - so our frontend couldn’t fetch it safely.

 As a solution, I built a tiny Next.js route, deployed on Vercel.
 It sits next to the site, keeps the token private, fetches only the traits we request, and returns a minimal, browser-safe JSON response.